Stability Ball Seated Dumbbell Shoulder Press exercise demonstration image

 Breathing

-Inhale as you lower the weights, exhale forcefully as you press the dumbbells overhead, maintaining a tight core brace.
+Inhale as you lower the dumbbells, exhale forcefully as you press overhead while bracing your core.

 Tempo